 When were the Israelites told to observe the Feast?
 The scripture above tells us it was to be observed in "its season" from year to year.
 Which season is referred to?
 It is the spring season.
 On the Hebrew Calendar, the month Abib (also referred to as Nisan) is the first month of the year.
-This month corresponds to March-April on the Gregorian calendar that is commonly used today.
-It is important to note the festival was to be observed at the same time every year! >>

-Christians To Keep God's Feasts Today

-In First Corinthians, chapter 11 the Apostle Paul states emphatically that he had received direct instructions from Christ that Christians are to keep the Passover:

-I Corinthians 11:23-26: 23 For I received from the Lord that which I also delivered to you: that the Lord Jesus on the same night in which He was betrayed took bread; 24 and when He had given thanks, He broke it and said, "Take, eat; this is My body which is broken for you; do this in remembrance of Me."
+This month corresponds to MarchApril on the Gregorian calendar that is commonly used today.
+It is important to note the festival was to be observed at the same time every year! >> Christians To Keep God's Feasts Today In First Corinthians, chapter 11 the Apostle Paul states emphatically that he had received direct instructions from Christ that Christians are to keep the Passover: I Corinthians 11:23-26: 23 For I received from the Lord that which I also delivered to you: that the Lord Jesus on the same night in which He was betrayed took bread; 24 and when He had given thanks, He broke it and said, "Take, eat; this is My body which is broken for you; do this in remembrance of Me."
 25 In the same manner He also took the cup after supper, saying, "This cup is the new covenant in My blood.
 This do, as often as you drink it, in remembrance of Me."
 26 For as often as you eat this bread and drink this cup, you proclaim the Lord's death till He comes.
-NKJV

-What is different about this ceremony from the one observed by the ancient Israelites:
+NKJV This ceremony related by Paul is the same as that practiced by Christ!
+How did Christ identify this memorial?
+QUESTION What is different about this ceremony from the one observed by the ancient Israelites:

 It is clear from these scriptures that Christ established a new manner for observing the Passover.
 Since his life's blood was about to be shed for the remission of sin, Christ was showing his disciples how they would observe the Passover in the future.
-Rather than slaying a lamb, Christ commanded them to use unleavened bread and wine to represent his broken body and his blood that were offered up for them in sacrifice for their sins. >>

-How often did Paul say you are to keep the Passover?
+Rather than slaying a lamb, Christ commanded them to use unleavened bread and wine to represent his broken body and his blood that were offered up for them in sacrifice for their sins. >> QUESTION How often did Paul say you are to keep the Passover?